 The Philippines is an archipelago with over 7,000 islands that varies in numbers depending on high or low tides.
-Admittedly, the number of islands is pretty much intimidating especially for travellers visiting the country for the first time and who are trying to use the transportation in the Philippines.
+Admittedly, the number of islands is pretty much intimidating especially for travelers visiting the country for the first time and who are trying to use the transportation in the Philippines.

-Each town, city, province and city offers a lot of amazing and diverse attractions that travellers of all types will love including mystical underground rivers, enchanting caves, beautiful white sand beaches and sandbar and mesmerising mountains.
+Each town, city, province and city offers a lot of amazing and diverse attractions that travelers of all types will love including mystical underground rivers, enchanting caves, beautiful white sand beaches and sandbar and mesmerizing mountains.